Authority & Authorizing Mechanisms

 diagnosis.
 (RHPAs.27 (2)1)

-Applying or ordering the application of a form of energy prescribed by the regulations under the RHPA.* (RHPA s.27 (2)7)
+Applying or ordering the application of a form of energy prescribed by the regulations under the RHPA.* (RHPA s.27 (2)7), with the exception of diagnostic ultrasound (which no longer requires delegation)

 * The Controlled Acts Regulation (Forms of Energy) outlines the specific tasks that fall under this controlled act.